RS001 – Chemical Hygiene Plan

 • Work in a manner that minimizes exposure to hazardous chemicals.

-• Complete all required safety training.
+• Complete all required safety training and provide written documentation to the Laboratory Supervisor.

 • Inform the Laboratory Supervisor of any work modifications ordered by a physician as a result of medical surveillance, occupational injury, or chemical exposure.